nitraMnotserP/Applied-Education-Impact-Evaluation/README.md

   - Item difficulty
   - Rating scale structure
   - Rater severity and rater‑by‑item interactions
-- Separate model estimation for pre‑ and post‑intervention observation waves
+- Separate model estimation for pre‑ and post‑observation waves
 - Diagnostic evaluation using:
   - Fit statistics
   - Threshold estimates
   - Wright Maps and characteristic curves
 - Extraction of rater‑adjusted ability estimates for downstream analysis

-This measurement step ensures that observed changes in performance reflect meaningful differences in student ability rather than shifts in rater behavior or assessment difficulty.
-The resulting adjusted scores are then used as inputs for descriptive, comparative, and regression‑based analyses.
+This measurement step helps ensure that observed differences reflect meaningful variation in student performance rather than artifacts of rater behavior or instrument design.

 ---

-### 3. Causal Longitudinal Analysis: Latent Growth Curve Modeling
+### 3. Longitudinal Analysis: Latent Growth Curve Modeling

-A second set of analyses focuses on **student achievement trajectories measured over time**, with particular attention to how an intervention influences both initial status and growth.
+A third set of analyses focuses on **student achievement trajectories measured over time**, with attention to how educational experiences relate to both initial status and change.

-Key features of this approach include:
+Key features include:

-- Quarterly outcome measurement (e.g., course grades or assessment scores)
+- Repeated outcome measurement across multiple time points
 - Latent Growth Curve Models (LGCMs) estimated via structural equation modeling
-- Linear growth specified across multiple time points
+- Linear growth specified across observation periods
-- Intervention effects estimated on:
+- Effects estimated on:
-  - The **intercept** (baseline achievement)
+  - The **intercept** (baseline performance)
-  - The **slope** (rate of academic change over time)
+  - The **slope** (rate of change over time)
 - Full Information Maximum Likelihood (FIML) used to address missing data under a Missing at Random (MAR) assumption

-Prior to growth modeling, propensity score matching is used to construct a defensible comparison group and to separate study design from outcome analysis.
-Descriptive trajectory plots are examined to assess functional form and guide model specification.
+These models are used both descriptively and in combination with design‑based approaches to support causal interpretation where appropriate.

 ---

+### 4. Design‑Based Survey Analysis: Complex Survey Data

+A fourth set of analyses demonstrates the use of **nationally representative education survey data**, incorporating survey design features directly into estimation and inference.

+These analyses emphasize:

+- Use of replicate‑weight variance estimation (e.g., BRR)
+- Integration of multiple imputation with survey design objects
+- Design‑based generalized linear models
+- Estimation of marginal effects on interpretable probability scales
+- Subpopulation analyses conducted within the survey framework

+This approach is critical when working with large‑scale federal datasets (such as NCES longitudinal studies) where valid inference depends on respecting the sampling design.

+---

-## Shared Design Elements Across Analyses
+## Shared Analytic Principles Across Projects

-All analytic approaches in this repository rely on a common causal design foundation.
+Despite methodological differences, all analyses in this repository share a common set of principles.

 ### Data Integration and Preparation
 - Student‑level administrative records spanning multiple cohorts
 - Assessment data scored by multiple raters across observation waves
+- Large‑scale survey data with complex sampling designs
 - Publicly available school‑level contextual data (e.g., NCES indicators)
-- Harmonization of variables across cohorts, raters, and data sources
+- Careful harmonization of variables across sources and time

-### Causal Design
+### Design and Modeling Transparency
-- Propensity score matching using optimal matching
-- Exact matching on cohort year and grade level to enforce overlap
-- Balance diagnostics using standardized mean differences
-- Visualization of balance via love plots
-- Explicit separation of:
+- Clear separation of:
   - Measurement
   - Design
-  - Outcome modeling stages
+  - Outcome modeling
+- Explicit documentation of assumptions
+- Diagnostic checks aligned with each analytic approach

 ### Equity‑Relevant Covariates
 - Attendance and discipline indicators
 - Student demographic characteristics
-- School‑level socioeconomic context (e.g., FRPL, Title I status)
+- Socioeconomic context at the student and school level

 ---

 ## Why These Analyses Matter

-Many education interventions are implemented in environments where traditional analytic assumptions—such as random assignment, independent observations, stable measurement, or single‑teacher exposure—do not hold.
+Educational data rarely conform to the assumptions of simple statistical models.
+Ignoring measurement error, clustering, time, or survey design can lead to misleading conclusions.

-Together, the **measurement models**, **longitudinal growth models**, and **multiple‑membership multilevel models** in this repository demonstrate how evaluators can:
+Together, the **measurement models**, **longitudinal models**, **multilevel models**, and **design‑based survey analyses** in this repository demonstrate how applied analysts can:

-- Adapt rigorous methods to administrative and assessment data
+- Align analytic methods with data structure
-- Address measurement error, time, clustering, and instructional complexity directly
+- Address complexity directly rather than through ad‑hoc adjustments
-- Produce estimates that are both methodologically credible and practically useful for decision‑making
+- Produce results that are both methodologically sound and practically useful for research, evaluation, and policy contexts

-Findings from analyses such as these have been used to support program improvement, stakeholder communication, and evidence‑based policy discussions.

 ---